floatschedule/sre-interview-assignment/README.md

 - If the tests fail the application shouldn't build a new release image.
 - If the tests pass the application should build a new release image, but only if this is a merge to the master branch.
 - Tests should run against all branches.
+- If you run short of time please take time to write down what else you would have liked to have done.

 ## Evaluation Criteria